zdravkov/kendo-docs/api/wrappers/jsp/editor/imagebrowser-schema.md

 ---

 # \<kendo:editor-imagebrowser-schema\>

-A JSP tag representing Kendo Schema.
+Set the object responsible for describing the image raw data format.

 #### Example
     <kendo:editor-imagebrowser>
         <kendo:editor-imagebrowser-schema></kendo:editor-imagebrowser-schema>
     </kendo:editor-imagebrowser>

+## Configuration Attributes

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:editor-imagebrowser-schema-model

 Set the object which describes the image/directory entry fields.
 Note that a name, type and size fields should be set.

-More documentation is available at [kendo:editor-imagebrowser-schema-model](/api/wrappers/jsp/editor/imagebrowser-schema-model).
+More documentation is available at [kendo:editor-imagebrowser-schema-model](editor/imagebrowser-schema-model).

 #### Example

     <kendo:editor-imagebrowser-schema>
         <kendo:editor-imagebrowser-schema-model></kendo:editor-imagebrowser-schema-model>
     </kendo:editor-imagebrowser-schema>